What is the government’s help to buy scheme?

 And the amount you pay back is the same percentage of the value of your home when you sell or decide to pay back the Help to Buy loan.

 This means, if the value of your home rises, so does the amount you owe on your equity loan.

 It works both ways, so if the value of your home falls, the amount you owe on your loan falls too

 Repaying a 20% equity loan where the home has increased in value.

 - buy your home for £200,000

 - Get your deposit back and a profit, £10,500.

-Could I Repay The Loan Early?
+Could I Repay My Help To Buy Loan Early?

 You can pay part or all of the loan back at any time, but the minimum you can pay back at any one time is 10% of the market value.
-So the amount you pay will depend on what your house is worth at the time.